 Today starts with a talk on Majuli, the world’s largest river island, and its Vaishnava culture.
 Visit the island to see some of the island’s traditional music and dance, as well as priests dancing in the temples.
 Later on drive to Sibsagar, the ancient city of the Ahom Kings.

 After disembarking the ship it’s a 5-hour drive to Dirbrugarh where you can check into the fantastic Mancotta Chang Bungalow, a tea planter’s house which now functions as a heritage hotel.
 Here you can visit the nearby tea gardens, and wander into town to explore the markets and sample some local Assamese cuisine.
 Haaj-Paar is a local weaving centre employing local women and is well worth a visit.

 Take time to explore Dibrugarh at your own pace.
 We can arrange excursions to nearby places such as the Temple of Bells or the traditional Buddhist village of Namphake.

 Enjoy your last day in Dibrugarh sipping tea and doing some last-minute shopping.

 Day 14: Fly to Delhi & fly home

 Check out of your hotel and we will drive you to the airport to board your flight to Delhi to connect with your return flight home.

 Location: Tribal North East India Holidays, India

-Our 'Cruise through Assam on the Brahmaputra River ' itinerary includes: International flights (price based on London), internal flights, accommodation, daily breakfast (with lunches & dinners while on the cruise), transfers & drives in chauffeur-driven AC vehicle, sightseeing and activities as indicated.
+Our 'Cruise through Assam on the Brahmaputra River ' itinerary includes: internal flights, accommodation, daily breakfast (with lunches & dinners while on the cruise), transfers & drives in chauffeur-driven AC vehicle, sightseeing and activities as indicated.